-One of Abruzzo’s most beloved foods is arrosticini—skewers of cubed lamb grilled over a charcoal re and served with olive oil–soaked bread (also grilled).
+One of Abruzzo’s most beloved foods is arrosticini—skewers of cubed lamb grilled over a charcoal fire and served with olive oil–soaked bread (also grilled).
 The tradition originated with the region’s shepherds hundreds of years ago.
 Be sure to serve the arrosticini with a plummy Montepulciano d’Abruzzo.

 - 1 1/2 pounds boneless lamb shoulder, trimmed of sinew and silver skin